replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

 ```

 You should put the dependency into the array with the other
-chart dependencies as show in the iamge.
+chart dependencies as show in the image.
 Use the version shown
 above, since it may be newer than the one in the screenshot.

 ![Adding the Dependency](../assets/adding-the-dependency.png)